-Babajob.com is a web and mobile start-up dedicated to bringing better job opportunities to the informal job sector (cooks, maids, security guards, office helpers, etc.) by appropriately connecting the right employers and job seekers via the web, mobile apps, SMS, the mobile web and voice services.
+Babajob.com is a web and mobile start-up dedicated to bringing better job opportunities to the informal job sector (delivery boys, office helpers, drivers, cooks, maids, security guards etc.) by appropriately connecting the right employers and job seekers via the web, mobile apps, SMS, the mobile web and voice services.

 Babajob was founded in Bangalore, India in 2007 and inspired by Duke University and World Bank research that showed that the primary path out of poverty is income diversification i.e. changing jobs.
 Traditionally, it was only those informal sector workers with strong social networks that could learn of relevant job opportunities and apply for better jobs.